yiisoft/yii2/extensions/apidoc/README.md

 vendor/bin/apidoc guide source/docs ./output
 ```

-You can combine them to generate class API and guide doc in one place:
+You can combine them to generate class API and guide documentation in one place:

 ```
-# first generate guide docs to allow links from code to guide you may skip this if you do not need these.
-vendor/bin/apidoc guide source/docs ./output
-# second generate API docs
+# generate API docs
 vendor/bin/apidoc api source/directory ./output
-# third run guide docs again to have class links enabled
+# generate the guide (order is important to allow the guide to link to the apidoc)
 vendor/bin/apidoc guide source/docs ./output
 ```

 By default the `bootstrap` template will be used.
-You can choose a different templates with the `--template=name` parameter.
+You can choose a different template with the `--template=name` parameter.
 Currently there is only the `bootstrap` template available.

-You may also add the `yii\apidoc\commands\RenderController` to your console application class map and
+You may also add the `yii\apidoc\commands\ApiController` and `GuideController` to your console application command map
-run it inside of your applications console app.
+and run them inside of your applications console app.

 ### Advanced usage